+Medications are drugs used therapeutically (that is, to treat medical conditions).
 Drugs often have several names.
 When a drug is first discovered, it is given a chemical name, which describes the atomic or molecular structure of the drug.
-The chemical name is thus usually too complex and cumbersome for general use.
+The chemical name is usually too complex and cumbersome for general use.
 Next, a shorthand version of the chemical name or a code name (such as RU 486) is developed for easy reference among researchers.

 When a drug is approved by the Food and Drug Administration (FDA—the U.S. government agency responsible for ensuring that drugs marketed in the United States are safe and effective), it is given a

-For example, phenytoin is the generic name and Dilantin is a brand name for the same drug.
+For example, phenytoin is the generic name and Dilantin is a brand name for the same drug, which is a commonly used antiseizure drug.

 The generic name is assigned, in the United States, by an official body—the United States Adopted Names (USAN) Council.